 Based on our audit procedures we have concluded the impairment charge of £11.2 million (being £9.0 million PP&E impairment, £1.6 million ROUA impairment and £0.6 million goodwill impairment) is appropriately determined.
 We highlighted that a reasonably possible change in certain key assumptions including sales forecasts and risk adjustment factors could lead to material additional impairment charges.
 We concluded appropriate disclosures had been included by management for the above assumptions.

-Key observations communicated to the Audit Committee
+Our response to the risk Key observations communicated to the Audit Committee